 The Journal of the Philosophy Learning and Teaching Organization

 Questions: Philosophy for Young People is a unique forum for the philosophical questions - and answers - of young people and their teachers.
-Each topical issue contains philosophical discussions, drawings, philosophical writing by students in an easy to read newsletter format.
-Questions also publishes articles offering advice and ideas for teachers and parents interested in facilitating philosophical discussions with young people.
-Past issues have explored human rights with students in elementary, middle, and high schools, and have included transcripts of K-12 discussions about human rights perspectives.
+Each issue contains philosophical discussions, drawings, philosophical writing by students in an easy to read newsletter format.
+Questions also publishes advice and ideas for teachers and parents interested in facilitating philosophical discussions with young people.
+Past issues have explored human rights with K-12 students, and included transcripts of discussions about human rights perspectives.

 · ISSN 1541-4760 (print) · Annual · Now online only · Open Access ·

-· ISSN 2154-1183 (online) · Electronic access includes volume 1 (2001) to the present ·
+· ISSN 2154-1183 (online) · Access includes vol.1 (2001) to present ·

 For more information contact us by phone 800-444-2419 or 434-220-3300, by fax 434-220-3301; or by e-mail [email protected].